psteinb/meetingcpp2015/slides.md

 <center>

-* OpenMP works because of shared memory parallelism on CPU
+* OpenMP works well on shared memory CPUs

-* GPUs have different architecture than CPUs
+* (discrete) GPUs have different architecture than CPUs

 * language in a language ??

-* OpenACC, OpenMP dichotomy (will users loose?)
+* OpenACC, OpenMP dichotomy (will users/applications loose?)

 </center>